Complete Guide to Summer Wedding Flowers

 The fabulous thing about hydrangea is that the large heads cover a lot of surface area in bouquets and centerpieces.
 Some couples think that pairing hydrangea with a filler flower can be more economical.
 However, that’s not often the case.

 “When brides would come back to me and ask for baby’s breath to save money,” states Todd, “I would do the math with them.
-It would require ten bunches of baby’s breath to mush it all together to cover the same area of two hydrangeas.”
+It would require ten bunches of baby’s breath to mush it all together to cover the same area as two hydrangeas.”
 Consequently, this isn’t the most budget-friendly approach.

 Luxury Wedding Flowers for Summer